VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 **Reading characters:** characters are sent to the program only after typing the `\n` character.
 The input received contains the `\n` character.

-**Features:** all arrays are infinite-dimensional and support negative points.
-The number of functions is uncapped.
+**Features:** all arrays are infinite-dimensional* and support negative points.
+The stack is infinite-dimensional*.
+The number of functions is uncapped*.

+*Depends on the available memory.

 **Performance improvements:**
 * Multiple operations of the same kind are compiled together into a single operation.
 For example `+++++>>>---` is stored as `Add(5)`, `Move(3)`, `Add(-3)`.
 Loops and function calls are not stored together: `++++[-->>]` compiles to `Add(4)`, `While[Add(-2), Move(2)]`.